Best Free Restaurant Reservation Software 2026 (Truly Free)

-The best free restaurant booking software is Resos Free because it offers a genuine free tier with 25 bookings per month, no credit card required, and no time limit.
-For restaurants needing higher volume, Resos paid plans start at $24/month (promotional) with no per-cover fees.
+We compared 7 free restaurant booking options and the best free restaurant booking software is Resos Free because it offers a genuine free tier with 25 bookings per month, no credit card required, and no time limit.
+For restaurants wanting unlimited free reservations, GloriaFood is the top alternative.
+For restaurants needing higher volume with advanced features, Resos paid plans start at $24/month (promotional) with no per-cover fees.

 Key takeaways